erikdubois/ArchCinnamon/README.md

 	- gnome
 	- kde
 	- openbox
+	- i3

-But we will install cinnamon instead.
+But we will install CINNAMON instead.

 	sudo pacman -S cinnamon